beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

 kubectl apply -f mysecret.yml
 ```

+### Creating a secret from an architecture perspective
-The above is trivial as they are commons to any Kubernetes API objects CURD operations.
-However, the sequence workflow might help with the mitigation path.
-The overall process can be drafted with the following diagram:
+While the above is trivial as they are commons to any Kubernetes API objects CURD operations, let's have a sequence diagram to understand the components in action:

 !!! info inline end
-    Considering this sequence diagram, actions at the manfiest, API server, and etcd levels will be required to ensure end-to-end mitigations.
+    For this diagram, the data field flows through a series of component, usually TLS encupsulated.
+However, the origin and end points are considered unsafe during since there is any data encryption.

 ```mermaid
 sequenceDiagram